QuakeIV/Cortex-Command-Community-Continuation-Engine/README.md

 ***

 # How to Play the Game
-If you just want to play the latest version of the game you can get it from our [website](https://cortex-command-community.github.io), and you can get mods from our [mod portal](https://cccp.mod.io).
+If you just want to play the latest version of the game you can get it here on github in the releases secion.

+Right now, you can get mods from the cccp [mod portal](https://cccp.mod.io).

+In the future we will have our own site and mod portal.

 ***